sinse100/smart_contract_blockchain_top_tier_conference_paper/README.md

 ## Cryptocurrency Wallet
 [User Perception Survey] Of Secrets and Seedphrases: Conceptual Misunderstandings and Security Challenges for Seed Phrase Management among Cryptocurrency Users.
 (2025, CHI Conference on Human Factors in Computing Systems)

+[BrainWallet] The One Bitcoin Heist : Making a custom Hashcat plugin to solve a decade-old puzzle challenge (2025, DEFCON Presentation)